rhatdan/docker-rbac/README.md

 * Subjects in the Advanced Operator role and Developer roles cannot Access, Delete, or modify State of containers created by subjects in the Docker Admin role.

+### Mapping Subjects to Roles
+While authorization for the Docker daemon will be implemented as a plugin, authentication will take place inside the daemon itself.
+The daemon will inform the authorization plugin which user is performing an action, and by what method that user authenticated.
+The actual mapping of subject to role will be performed by the authentication plugin, with no input from the daemon (as some authorization plugins may not require or use roles).

+The first method for doing this is via conventional Unix groups.
+Each role would have an associated group (for example, docker-developer for the Developer role).
+The authorization plugin would query the system (or the Kerberos server, in the case of Kerberos authentication) to identify which groups a subject is part of.
+A subject will not be allowed to be a part of multiple roles, and will refuse to authorize the actions of any user that is a part of two or more Unix groups which map to roles.
+No group will map to the Docker administrator role, which is reserved for the root user on the local system.

+Alternatively, subject to role mappings may be specified directly in the authorization plugin.
+Subjects (identified by name or UID) can be manually mapped to a role.
+These mappings will take precedence over the aforementioned Unix group mappings, which will be ignored if a subject matches one of these plugin-specific mappings.